abrl91/coding-steps/packages/dependency-injection-from-the-ground-up/README.md

 ---

-## The dependecy injection pattern involves 3 types of classes:
+## The dependency injection pattern involves 3 types of classes:

 1. client class - depends on the service class
 2. service class - provides service to the client class